yzfvroom/AgilityUA/lab3_ms.rst

 #.
 Create a new user in Active Directory with the follow attributes:

 #.
-The Active Directory account shold be name "kerbsso".
+The Active Directory account should be name "kerbsso".

 #.
 The next step is the run the ktpass command from the Windows command line as follows below